 Don’t be negative.
 I don’t care how many times you’ve had your heart broken; don’t use your bio to rant and rave about how poorly your last ex treated you.
 This is your opportunity to move on to someone better!
 Don’t waste this space being bitter and angry.

 Talk about what kind of person you’re looking for.
 You can talk about looks if you have a particular type but spend more of this space talking about what kind of person your soulmate should be.
 Do you want to be with someone adventurous?
 Do you want to be with someone who’s excited to start a family?
 Think about your ideal mate and describe them here.

 Your Dating Mantra

 You should keep this mantra in mind as you navigate the waters of Internet dating: “There is someone amazing out there for me.”
 And there is.
-I don’t care if you’re 40 pounds heavier than you’d like to be, or haven’t completed your college or high school degree—there are people out there who will not only accept you, they will love you for who you are, at this exact moment in time.
+I don’t care if you’re 40 pounds heavier than you’d like to be or haven’t completed your college or high school degree—there are people out there who will not only accept you, but they will also love you for who you are, at this exact moment in time.
 You don’t have to be perfect to deserve or find love.
-You just have to be ready, positive, open-minded and honest!
+You just have to be ready, positive, open-minded, and honest!